 Data import, quality control and spectral pre-processing

-This tutorial runs through a typical data import and pre-processing workflow for Magnetic Resonance spectroscopy (MRS) - based metabolic profilig with the metabom8 R package.
-Tutorial data are available in the nmrdata R package.
+This tutorial runs through a typical data import and pre-processing workflow for Magnetic Resonance spectroscopy (MRS) - based metabolic profiling with the metabom8 R package.
+Tutorial data are available in the nmrData R package.
 Both of these packages are available on the author’s GitHub page and can be installed using the commands below.

 Data